Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Simulated Results

 The second row of Figure \ref{fig:sim_w43b_good} shows the simulated data for $\sigma=$ 250 ppm.
 This represents a typical scenario for observations with JWST, corresponding to an average of two eclipses of WASP-43b with MIRI/LRS \citep{bell2024nightside}.
 The large residual shows an eclipse mapping signal, although resolved less clearly than in the first row of Figure \ref{fig:sim_w43b_good}.
 Table \ref{tab:stats_comparison_sim_w43b} again shows that the eclipse mapping model $\mathcal{M}(\ell_{\mathrm{max}}=2)$ achieves a much better $\chi^{2}$ value than the Fourier series model $\mathcal{M}(n_{\mathrm{max}}=2)$ for this dataset.

 The first row of Figure \ref{fig:sim_w43b_bad} shows the simulated data for $\sigma=$ 150 ppm, with the Fourier series and eclipse map models fitted using an incorrect value for the transit time $t_{0}^{\prime} = t_{0} + 10\mathrm{s}$.
 As we assume a circular orbit, this produces the same offset of $+10\mathrm{s}$ in the assumed eclipse time.
 This simple change produces a systematic error in the astrophysical model, which means that the eclipse mapping signal and the eclipse map are fitted poorly regardless of the precision of the data.
 An error in assumed eclipse time could also arise in other ways, such as a slightly eccentric orbit producing an offset in eclipse timing relative to a measured transit time.
 Fitting the model with this delayed eclipse timing results in an eclipse ingress that is too high, and an eclipse egress that is too low.
-The model wrongly adjusts the eclipse map to compensate for this error.
+The model wrongly adjusts the eclipse map to compensate for this error. \citet{williams2006resolving} showed how a timing error can produce a spurious longitudinal offset in a map from an isolated eclipse.
+We suggest that a longitudinal offset is not introduced in this case because the low-order longitudinal structure is strongly constrained by the out-of-eclipse phase curve (which is not significantly affected by the small timing error).
+The model therefore adjust the latitudinal structure instead to attempt to better fit the residual signal in the eclipse shape.

 This example is intended to represent any source of systematic error in the fit of the model to the data, such as instrumental systematic effects or other incorrect orbital parameters.
 Both of these can produce significant deviations in the modelled eclipse shape \citep{de2012towards,hammond2024wasp43b}.
 The modelled eclipse map residual in the first row of Figure \ref{fig:sim_w43b_bad} fails to match the eclipse data accurately due to the systematic error in the astrophysical model caused by the incorrect eclipse timing.
 This is a distinctive signature of a map fitted with a systematic error --- the longitudinal structure imposed by the phase curve produces a residual shape that is not consistent with the observed residual; the latitudinal structure of the map is then wrongly adjusted to try to compensate for this error.
 The first row of Figure \ref{fig:sim_w43b_bad_maps} shows the eclipse map fitted to this dataset, which fails to match the true map, especially in its latitudinal structure.